 $5,202 Average need-based scholarship or grant award

 Northern Michigan University offers a variety of scholarships and awards to admitted students.
 See below for further information:

-- Presidential Scholars Competition: The Presidential Scholars Competition is designed for academically talented high school seniors to compete for ten full-ride and ten full-tuition scholarships.
-In addition to the 20 large scholarships, approximately 200 smaller scholarships–which can be added to scholarships awarded at the time of admission–will be awarded to participants. www.nmu.edu/admissions/scholars
+- Presidential Scholars Competition: The Presidential Scholars Competition is designed for academically talented high school seniors to compete for 10 full-ride scholarships, which include tuition, fees, room, and board as well as 10 full-tuition scholarships, which cover tuition and fees.
+In addition to the 20 large scholarships, approximately 200 smaller scholarships will be awarded to participants. www.nmu.edu/admissions/scholars

-- Freshman scholarships: scholarships designated for new freshmen pertain to students who have not attended any college/post-secondary institution after high school graduation. www.nmu.edu/financialaid/node/77
+- Freshman scholarships: Northern Michigan University also offers scholarships designated for new freshmen students who have not attended any college/post-secondary institution after high school graduation. www.nmu.edu/financialaid/node/77

 - Freshman Fellowship: The Freshman Fellowship Program at Northern Michigan University provides academically talented students with an enriched educational experience.
-The program provides an opportunity to understand and practice scholarship, work with a university professor, interact with other students and enhance overall intellectual curiosity … all while earning a cash stipend. www.nmu.edu/freshmanfellows
+Freshmen Fellows will have the opportunity to practice scholarship, work directly with a university professor, interact with other students, and enhance overall intellectual curiosity.
+Each Freshman Fellow will also earn a cash stipend. www.nmu.edu/freshmanfellows

-- Talent recognition awards are available in art and design, music and theater.
-Interested students are asked to contact each respective department directly to arrange auditions, submit portfolios or to obtain more detailed information.
+- Talent recognition awards: Students at NMU have the opportunity to earn talent recognition awards in art and design, music and theater.
+Interested students may contact their respective department directly to arrange auditions, submit portfolios, or obtain more detailed information.